 The cost of wisdom teeth removal

-Wisdom teeth removal is something almost every American will experience, but that doesn’t mean it comes cheap — especially if you’re a part of the nearly 40 percent of Americans who do not have dental insurance.
+So, what percent of the population has their wisdom teeth removed?
+Simply put, wisdom teeth removal is a likely reality for the majority of Americans at some point in their lives.
+Unfortunately, the procedure doesn’t come cheap — especially if you’re part of the nearly 40 percent of Americans who do not have dental insurance.

 "The vast majority of Americans, nearly 85 percent, have wisdom teeth removed in their lifetime.
 To put this into perspective, that is nearly 20 percent more of the population than is currently employed in this country."